ljvmiranda921/ljvmiranda921.github.io/projects/_posts/2017-01-17-de-trained-neural-network-for-solving-the-two-spiral-problem.md

 $$

 The particle matrix __P__ was initialized using uniform distribution.
 This is to maximize the exploration capability of the particles over the search space by distributing it evenly.
-Using a gaussian distribution to initialize the particles will "scatter" it in a centered weight
+Using a Gaussian distribution to initialize the particles will "scatter" it in a centered weight
 , reducing the exploration capacity.

+### Optimization System
+1. __Mutation:__ For mutation, three random vectors are chosen, and relate them in order to produce the donor vector ,$$v_{i,G+1}$$.
+This method is controlled by the parameter $$F$$ ($$F \in [0,2]$$).
+The equation for producing the donor vector is $$v_{i,G+1} = x_{r1,G} + F (x_{r2,G} - x_{r3,G})$$

+2. __Recombination:__ For recombination, the trial vector is built using the elements of the donor vector (donorVec) and the elements of your target vector.
+This means that for each particle in the population (for each row of particle) and for each dimension of that particle (for each column of each row of particle), a comparison is made with respect to the parameter $$CR$$.

+3. __Selection:__ For selection, the target vector is then compared against the trial vector if the fitness value is less than the computed fitness of the target, then that particle is replaced  with the one captured from the trial vector.
+After all particles are tested, we then have the second generation.

 ### Implementation Parameters